wylswz/wylswz.github.io/Haskell/Haskell.md

 instance Functor ((->) r) where
     fmap f g = (\x -> f (g x))
 ```
 In another word, `fmap f g` returns a function which takes a value x, apply `g` to it and apply `f` to the result.
-In order to explain why does this happen, we need to look at the original definition of `fmap` function
+In order to explain why does this happen, we need to go back to the original definition of `fmap` function
 ```haskell
 fmap :: Functor f => (a -> b) -> f a -> f b
 ```